TBOpen/shim-review/README.md

 - edit the template below
 - add the shim.efi to be signed
 - add build logs
+- add any additional binaries/certificates/SHA256 hashes that may be needed
 - commit all of that
 - tag it with a tag of the form "myorg-shim-arch-YYYYMMDD"
 - push that to github
 - file an issue at https://github.com/rhboot/shim-review/issues with a link to your branch
+- approval is ready when you have accepted tag

-Note that we really only have experience with using grub2 on Linux, so asking us to endorse anything else for signing is going to require some convincing on your part.
+Note that we really only have experience with using GRUB2 on Linux, so asking us to endorse anything else for signing is going to require some convincing on your part.